 The UK government has confirmed that it will transitionally recognise all EEA states, EU and EEA institutions and Gibraltar as providing an adequate level of protection for personal data (although this would be kept under review).

-This position is reinforced by the UK Data Protection Act 2018 (Sections 22 and Schedule 6), which are intended to ensure that the GDPR will work in a UK context after Brexit (but this area remains to be to be clarified).
+This position is reinforced by the UK Data Protection Act 2018 (Sections 22 and Schedule 6), and the changes introduced by the DP Exit Regulations which are intended to ensure that the GDPR will work in a UK context after Brexit (but this area remains to be clarified).

 Yes, in principle, although the Commission has given no clarity around timings.